Sciences Po: Access to the Bar

-In 2007, a governmental decree authorized Sciences Po students to pass the Bar exam, providing they take a master's degree in law.
+In 2007, a governmental decree authorized Sciences Po students to pass the Bar exam, provided they take a master's degree in law.
 This led to academics in universities to label the move as a "coup", fearing that Sciences Po students would crowd out law students from the universities at the bar.
 According to them, Sciences Po did not offer enough law courses for barristers to have a solid education in law.

 In 2009, Sciences Po created its law school, the "École de droit de Sciences Po" ("law school", as opposed in French to a faculté de droit, "faculty of law"), delivering masters (graduate) degrees.
 In 2008, partly as an answer, Paris II Panthéon-Assas created a collège de droit (undergraduate level) and then an "école de droit" (graduate level) on top of its faculty of law to attract top students in France.
 A lot of universities followed this model, and created these selective "colleges" or "schools".